 - Advocacy for individual students

-Please visit York University Graduate Students’ Association (YUGSA) for more information.
+Please visit York University's Graduate Student Association (YUGSA) for more information.

 Sport and Recreation provides you with diverse programming that will meet your needs, interests and aspirations.
 By offering multiple levels of participation, from recreational classes to intramurals, you can take advantage of opportunities based on your time commitment, skills and personal development goals.